Last Updated on 16th October 2023 by Sophie Nadeau

 Rotterdam to Delft is easily one of the best Rotterdam day trips.
 After all, if you’ve ever read about European pottery, then no doubt you’ll have come across the iconic Delftware blue, a Dutch tin-glazed earthware that originates in the city.

 Other highlights of Delft include a Vermeer Centre, several churches, and a stunning view from the top of the Nieuwe Kerk.
 If you’re short on time, then a visit to Delft and Leiden can easily be combined into a day trip thanks to both cities proximities with one another.
+If you’re looking to get a little off the beaten path, then there are also plenty of hidden gems of Delft to discover.

 #2 The Hague